Other Treatments for Snoring and Sleep Apnoea

 Buteyko

 This is a technique which involves retraining from breathing through the mouth to breathing through the nose.
 There is no available scientific evidence demonstrating that this method is effective in treating either snoring or sleep apnoea.
 This treatment is not being recommended by sleep physicians.
-There is a general concern that this treatment is being advocated for potentially serious conditions such as sleep apnoea as an alternative to safe, proven treatments.
+There is a general concern that this treatment is being advocated for potentially serious conditions such as sleep apnoea as an alternative to safe, proven treatments such as oral sleep appliances and PAP therapy.

-Dental sleep appliances that are custom-made by a sleep health professional are proven to be effective, safe and comfortable.
-However, "over the counter", non prescription dental devices have now been banned from direct sale throughout the USAThe USA Federal Drugs Administration (FDA) has banned these devices because they are far less effective than custom made adjustable sleep appliances and because of the potential for side-effects such as teeth movement and jaw joint damage when patients try to treat themselves.
+Oral sleep appliances that are custom-made by a sleep health professional are proven to be effective, safe and comfortable.
+However, "over the counter", non prescription oral devices have now been banned from direct sale throughout the USA.
+The USA Federal Drugs Administration (FDA) has banned these devices because they are far less effective than custom made adjustable oral sleep appliances and because of the potential for side-effects such as teeth movement and jaw joint damage when patients try to treat themselves.
 These devices are non-adjustable, i.e. "one size fits all".
-Studies demonstrate that such devices are far less effective than custom-made adjustable dental sleep appliances provided by a professional.
-Available mostly for sale over the Internet, via mail order and sometimes through pharmacies, not only do these devices have the potential to cause side-effects, they are generally bulky, uncomfortable and difficult for people to wear - even in the short term.
+Studies demonstrate that such devices are far less effective than custom-made adjustable oral sleep appliances provided by a professional.
+Available mostly for sale over the internet, via mail order and sometimes through pharmacies, not only do these devices have the potential to cause side-effects, they are generally bulky, uncomfortable and difficult for people to wear - even in the short term.

 Nasal Strips, Pillows and Sprays